 Bo Jackson's NFL Draft Report

-An apparent scouting report of Jackson surfaced online this past spring.
-It was written by a San Francisco 49ers scout named Tony Razzano and was dated December 1985, which was shortly before the end of Jackson’s record-setting last year of college football.
-In it are nuggets that foreshadowed just how great he’d be, aligning Jackson with some of the greatest running backs in NFL history:
+An apparent scouting report of Jackson surfaced online in 2020.
+It was written by a San Francisco 49ers scout named Tony Razzano and was dated December 1985, which was shortly before the end of Jackson's record-setting last year of college football.
+In it are nuggets that foreshadowed just how great he'd be, aligning Jackson with some of the greatest running backs in NFL history:

 "A super producer.
 I am in awe over his accomplishments as a football player and baseball player.
 Has the physical ability to do anything in sports and be a champion.
 A vary rare gift."